Leak Testing 101: Industry Applications

 Ensuring safe flights means making sure that every part that is put onto an aircraft has been tried and tested to perform its duties properly.
 The aerospace industry has a wide variety of ways in which it uses leak testing.
 Helium and hydrogen testing can usually be seen in large applications like fuel tanks.
 Smaller components such as actuators use hydraulic testing.
 Determining the right method often depends on the part, the test measurement criteria and what flow rate and pressure is required.

-Leak Testing for the Power Generation Industry
+Power Generation Industry

 The vast majority of power plants in the United States are fueled by coal, nuclear materials, natural gas and oil.
 Turbines generating tons of energy require safe standards to ensure the safe convergence of energy.
 Helium leak testing is the most commonly used method in the power generation industry.
 Gasses are ionized and accelerated through a magnetic field in the mass spectrometer, which isolates gas molecules by mass.
 This separation allows for extremely small amounts of helium to be detected.